fiberplane/fpx/packages/client-library-otel/README.md

 This is a client library that will send telemetry data to a *local* FPX server upon every incoming request and outgoing response.

+Under the hood, it uses [OpenTelemetry](https://opentelemetry.io/) traces to collect telemetry data and send it to a local FPX server.

 By default, it proxies `console.*` functions to send logging data to a local FPX server, so any time you use a `console.log`, `console.error`, etc., in your app, it will also send those log messages to FPX.